 of 'Chicken & Tripe' and 'Beef & Chicken'

 Days 14-21 (If all is going well): Alternating days of 'Chicken & Tripe' and 'Fish & Chicken'

-Days 21-28(If all is going well): Alternating days of 'Chicken & Tripe' and 'Lamb and Chicken' or Turkey if we need to go for lower fat options.
+Days 21-28(If all is going well): Alternating days of 'Chicken & Tripe' and 'Lamb and Chicken' or Turkey if lower fat options are needed.

 If all is going well at the end of Wk 4, we suggest all the above proteins can be fed each week, adding 1 or 2 new ones also depending on how well your dog is doing, so they can have Chicken, Tripe, Oily Fish, Beef, Lamb/Turkey, each on different days, with 1 or 2 days a week having a new protein.

 We recommend a minimum or 4-5 different proteins be fed over the course of a week for optimum nutritional coverage.

 It is Vital you watch stools closely during the 1st week especially, and if stools are still looking white/crumbly/v hard by end of day 3, start day 4 with a meal of totally bone-free, like 'Chicken Meat/Only' without delay.

 This will not impair the changeover at all, but your dog will not be digesting the bone for at least 5 days when they start raw, and whereas for up to 3 days the bone will facilitate a bowel clearout, which is good, but after that it will cause constipation and discomfort for your dog which if left untreated will need a visit to the vet.
 By day 5 most dogs have made the digestive adjustments needed to be digesting the bone, but some may still need the odd bone-free meal if their bone tolerance level does not enable them to cope with 10% bone.